jgarcia2411/Jose-Garcia-Portfolio/README.md

 ## Welcome to my Data Science Portfolio
-This is a colection of my favorite projects I have worked on during my master's program in Data Analytics at George Washington University.
+This is a collection of my favorite projects I have worked on during my master's program in Data Analytics at George Washington University.
-Here you will find projects that implement machine learning in the areas of energy forecast, computer vision, neural machine translation, and natural language processing.
-All my projects can be found in my [Github repository](https://github.com/jgarcia2411)
+Here you will find data analysis and machine learning projects in the areas of time series forecast, computer vision, neural machine translation, and natural language processing.
+All my projects can be found in my [GitHub repository](https://github.com/jgarcia2411)

 ## Who am I?
-I am a **Data Analyst and Machine Learning Enthusiast.** I strongly believe data is the most valuable asset and can unlock challenges across industries.
-My passion to learn new skills and my curiousity motivated me to pursue a master's in Data Analytics, and explore different applications of Data Science across different challenges.
+I am a **Data Analyst and Machine Learning Enthusiast.** I strongly believe data is one of the most valuable asset that can unlock challenges across industries.
+My passion to learn new skills and my curiousity motivated me to pursue a master's in Data Analytics, and to explore different applications of Data Science and Machine Learning across different challenges.

 Outside of work, I practice climbing, hiking and running.
 These activities give me the mentality to always go outside my confort zone and challenge myself.